Ishiy4ma/Fish-Tank-Simulator/README.md

 To display the Fish tank graphically, you can use Java's built-in graphics libraries such as AWT or Swing to create a GUI that displays the fish tank and allows the user to interact with it.

-This is also a basic example and you can add more complexity and functionality as per your requirement.
+This is a basic example and you can add more complexity and functionality as per your requirements.